 It's typically nerve-wracking when your teen gets their first car.
 As a parent, you can take some steps to make the process easier.
 New drivers may want the car that fits with their lifestyle -- but you want one that keeps them safe.
 Look for these factors in a new car and consider some of the makes and models recommended by reputable reviewers.

-What to Look for in a Car for Your Teen Driver
+What to Look for in a Car for New Drivers

 The Safest Cars for Teen Drivers

-As much as parents and teens alike would probably like to buy a new car with all the bells, whistles and safety features, adding another vehicle to the household usually results in a budget that is pretty limited.
-And it’s no secret that having a young, inexperienced driver under your policy can drive your insurance premiums higher.
-But this doesn’t mean that it’s impossible to find reasonable rates for teen drivers.
-Young or old, check out InsuranceHotline.com to compare rates for the car insurance coverage you need.
+As much as parents and teens alike would probably like to buy a new car with all the bells, whistles, and safety features, adding another vehicle to the household isn’t always realistic.
+It’s no secret that having a young, inexperienced driver under your policy can drive your car insurance premiums higher.
+But this doesn’t mean that it’s impossible to find reasonable rates for teen drivers if you compare rates for car insurance before you add them to your policy.